-Eau Claire locals love Carson Park!
+There's no denying it, Eau Claire locals love Carson Park.
 When I asked a group of friends what they love most about the park, I got at least a dozen different answers and numerous stories.
-Truth is, you’ll be hard-pressed to find another park that offers as many amenities and attractions as does Carson Park.
+Truth is, you’ll be hard-pressed to find another park that offers as many amenities and attractions as Carson Park does.
 Whether this is your first time to the park or your thousandth, we want to help you get the most out of your Carson Park experience.
 Here is a list we assembled of 15 must-do activities.

 Hanging out at Braun’s Bay is like being at the cabin except it doesn’t require a long drive or a second mortgage.
 This is also a great place to jump into the lake with your canoe or kayak.

 Spend a quiet afternoon in the park researching regional history and heritage, and when you’re done grab an old-fashioned ice cream soda.
 Group tours and field trips are also welcomed at the museum.